CBQuag/Bueno-site/README.md

         ]
     }
 ```
->erased as a 10? couldn't be me
+>Erased as a 10?
+Couldn't be me

 `/users/:user` - POST
 - Given a title and score, adds a show to a user's list